-Yes, Polzeath is well known for its great surf and gets fairly consistent swell pouring in from the Atlantic all year round.
+Yes, Polzeath gets great surf and fairly consistent swell pouring in from the Atlantic all year round.

-Due to its popularity, Polzeath has a wide selection of surf schools, rentals and shops to choose from and you’ll regularly find surf lessons running in the summer months.
+Due to its popularity, Polzeath has a wide selection of surf schools, rentals and shops to choose from, and you’ll regularly find surf lessons running in the summer months.

 What is the surf like at Polzeath?